ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

- CENTRALIZED PROGRAM, FIFTEEN MILLION DOLLARS IN CONTRACT VALUE; AND (B) FOR EACH YEAR OF SUCH CENTRALIZED PROGRAM FOLLOWING THE FIRST FULL FISCAL  YEAR  OF  THE  CENTRALIZED  PROGRAM,  A GOAL THAT IS TWENTY-FIVE PERCENT GREATER THAN THE GOAL ESTABLISHED PURSUANT TO THIS  SUBPARAGRAPH
+ CENTRALIZED PROGRAM, FIFTEEN MILLION DOLLARS IN CONTRACT VALUE; AND (B) FOR EACH YEAR OF SUCH CENTRALIZED PROGRAM FOLLOWING THE FIRST FULL FISCAL  YEAR  OF  THE  CENTRALIZED  PROGRAM,  A GOAL THAT IS TWENTY-FIVE
- A. 7673  4
+ A. 7673--A  4

- FOR  THE PRECEDING YEAR, PROVIDED THAT SUCH ANNUAL GOAL SHALL NOT EXCEED ONE HUNDRED FIFTY MILLION DOLLARS IN AGGREGATE CONTRACT VALUE;
+ PERCENT GREATER THAN THE GOAL ESTABLISHED PURSUANT TO THIS  SUBPARAGRAPH FOR  THE PRECEDING YEAR, PROVIDED THAT SUCH ANNUAL GOAL SHALL NOT EXCEED ONE HUNDRED FIFTY MILLION DOLLARS IN AGGREGATE CONTRACT VALUE;
   (II) ALL MENTEES PARTICIPATING IN A MENTORING PROGRAM THAT IS COMBINED